Alanaktion/alanaktion.github.io/resume.md

 - Built API and web app for managing third-party orders
   - Included integrations with Amazon MWS and Shopify to process orders automatically
 - Developed open-source project management system - [phproject.org](https://www.phproject.org/)
-  - Currently in use by entire company to track over 150,000 projects, tasks, and bugs.
+  - Currently in use tracking over 150,000 projects, tasks, and bugs.
 - 2014 Employee of the Year
 </section>